anikxt/css_learning/README.md

   - The proper way of giving all of the elements the box sizing of border box:
     - \*, \*::before, \*::after { box-sizing: border-box; }
+- Best Practies -> \* { margin: 0; padding: 0; line-height: 1.5; }
 - If you want to centre an element using the margin property of 'auto', your element first needs to be a block level element and, secondly your element needs to have a width property.
 If your element meets both these criterias, then you can centre it using a margin of 'auto' on the left and right sides.
+- 'margin-inline' is useful if you really don't want to have zero margins on the top and bottom.

 ### CSS Units